WennOlarteE/WennOlarteE/README.md

 - Skilled in spatial storytelling: creating intuitive maps, dashboards, and reports for diverse audiences—from field teams to policymakers.
 - Strong background in interdisciplinary collaboration, technical writing, and translating complex analyses into actionable strategies.

+Currently focused on integrating spatial data science with systematic conservation planning, and committed to building solutions that are as smart as they are sustainable.

 ## Tools of the trade 🛠️

 - Languages: Python, R, SQL